-All papers accepted to publishing in the SJAS are are published under a CC-BY-NC licence (CC-BY 4.0).
-Published content can be shared (copy and redistribute the material in any medium or format) and adapted (remix, transform, and build upon the material for any purpose) with exclude commercial use with specifying the author(s).
+All papers accepted for publishing in the SJAS are published under a CC-BY-NC licence (CC-BY 4.0).
+Published content can be shared (copy and redistribute the material in any medium or format) and adapted (remix, transform, and build upon the material for any purpose) excluding commercial use, with specifying the author(s).

-Authors have rights to reuse its work in compliance to ethical principles.
+Authors have rights to reuse their work in compliance to ethical principles.

 Types of Articles

 SJAS publishes peer-reviewed articles as follows: